Is Pottery Microwave Safe

 How to Test Homemade and Unlabeled Dishes

 If your pottery dish doesn’t have a label, it is from an unknown brand, or you’ve made it yourself (in that case, good job!), don’t fret!
-Here’s a simple way to figure out if your dish is microwave safe.
+Here’s a simple way to figure out whether your dish is microwave-safe.

 - Grab a mug or glass that is microwave-friendly (has a label or has been tested).
 It’s important that you use a microwave-safe dish.
 Otherwise, the experiment won’t work.